milonmaze/privacy-terms-observatory/www.amazon.com/gp/help/customer/display.html?nodeId=468496.md

 What Information Can I Access?
 What Choices Do I Have?
 Are Children Allowed to Use Amazon Services?
-EU-US and Swiss-US Data Privacy Framework
-Conditions of Use, Notices, and Revisions
+EU-US Data Privacy Framework, UK Extension, and Swiss-US Data Privacy Framework Conditions of Use, Notices, and Revisions
 Related Practices and Information
 Examples of Information Collected